FAQs and General Information

-- Mixed Lake 3 has a higher stocking density with Tench to 8lbs+ plus, Bream 8lbs+, Carp typically 3 to 6lbs but some low doubles, Roach 2.5lbs+, Perch
+Mixed Lake 3 has a higher stocking density with Tench to 8lbs+ plus, Bream 8lbs+, Carp typically 3 to 6lbs but some low/mid doubles, Roach 2.5lbs+, Perch 3lbs+

 How do I make a booking?

-Day tickets (7.00 am - 7.00 pm) are available on a “first come, first served basis” but strictly via pre booking as swims are limited to ensure plenty of space for each angler.
-Each specimen lake is limited to typically no more than 4 anglers.
-Swim arrival and departure times are at any time of the angler’s choice but only during the period booked.
+Tickets for fishing (Day and/or Night) are available to Members who may book up to month 4 ahead on a “first come, first served basis” but strictly via pre booking as swims are limited to ensure plenty of space for each angler.
+Each specimen lake is limited to no more than 4 anglers.
+Fishery arrival and departure times (not fishing start/finish times) are at any time during the period booked.